EQAR/deqar-docs/docs/report_data.md

 ### Programme Name and Qualification

-One and only one primary programme name must be provided for each programme associated with the report.
+Exactly one primary programme name must be provided for each programme associated with the report.
 The programme name should be accompanied by a qualification title in the same language.
 Agencies may also provide alternative or other language versions of the programme name and/or qualification.
 The primary name will be used for display.

 * **Primary Programme Name(\*)** (<code>programme[n].name_primary</code>; conditionally required; string)
-  One and only one primary name must be provided for each programme associated with the submitted report.
+  Exactly one primary name must be provided for each programme associated with the submitted report.
 It is recommended to provide the primary program name in English.

     *e.g. Medical Natural Sciences*